-Note what you discard most often.
+Make a mental note of what you throw away the most.
 Keep a trash journal if you need to and adjust your habits to reduce.

 Leftovers were a big part of my waste.
 So I adjusted my recipes to make smaller meals.
 My trash has been lighter ever since.